adambard/learnxinyminutes-docs/elisp.html.markdown

 ;; Get the first element of this list with `car':
 (car list-of-names)

-;; Get a list of all but the first element with `cdr':
+;; Get a list of all but excluding the first element with `cdr':
 (cdr list-of-names)

 ;; Add an element to the beginning of a list with `push':